-Procedure on hearing of appeal on motion, the appellant shall, before going into the case, state all the grounds of appeal on which he intends to rely, and shall not, unless by leave of the court, go into any matters not raised by such statement, nor shall he be entitled to examine any witnesses not examined at the hearing of the case before the Summary Court unless he has given to the respondent three clear days' notice in writing of the names and addresses of such witnesses and of the substance of the evidence they will give and unless he has subsequently obtained the leave of the court to the examination thereof.
+178. At the hearing of an appeal on motion, the appellant shall, before going into the case, state all the grounds of appeal on which he intends to rely, and shall not, unless by leave of the court, go into any matters not raised by such statement, nor shall he be entitled to examine any witnesses not examined at the hearing of the case before the Summary Court unless he has given to the respondent three clear days' notice in writing of the names and addresses of such witnesses and of the substance of the evidence they will give and unless he has subsequently obtained the leave of the court to the examination thereof.